kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 ```

-## Load / save a SQL table using credentials, a database connection, using specified load / save arguments
+## Load/save a SQL table using credentials, a database connection, and specified load/save arguments

 ```yaml
 scooters: